isruddro/DSA/Aditya Verma/Heaps/heap.md

 * We will keep putting array element in the heap and using max or mean heap, element will be on top and we will delete with the conditions of k range.

+On the heap sometimes we need to insert key, or freq or diff etc depends on the question.
+Be flexible.